Where did I go: Meeru Island Resort, North Ari Atoll, Maldives

 West side has the arrival/departure jetty, main reception and water sports.
 Beach is pristine, but the water is rougher and deeper on this side, so less ideal for snorkelling.

-If you are on either the all inclusive or full board plans, breakfast lunch and dinner are all served in the same restaurant for your entire stay.
+If you are on either the all inclusive or full board plans, breakfast, lunch and dinner are all served in the same restaurant for your entire stay.
 Food is buffet style and there was a good variety of dishes from various cuisines.
-Food on each day was sufficiently different from the previous, and the food was of a very high quality.
-We didn't feel the need to visit any of the other a la-cart restaurants on the island.
-Desserts were a tiny bit disappointing (but that's probably because I have a sweet tooth).
+Food on each day was sufficiently different from the previous, and was very high quality.
+We didn’t feel the need to visit any of the other a la-cart restaurants on the island during our 7 day stay.
+Desserts were a tiny bit disappointing (but that’s probably because I have a sweet tooth).

+This is one of my favourite things about Meeru.
 There is no such thing as a typical Meeru client.
-We found people from a variety of background, countries, culture on the island.
-There were young, old, couples (mixed and same sex) and families.
+We found people from a variety of backgrounds, countries and cultures on the island.
+There were young, old, mixed and same sex couples and families with babies, toddlers and teenagers.
 Everyone was polite and well behaved.

 The snorkeling around the island is pretty good.
 There are a wide variety of fish to be seen.
-The East side of the island is a lot calmer that the West side, which has a lot of strong currents, and I would only recommend this if you are a reasonable swimmer.
+The East side of the island is a lot calmer that the West side, which has a lot of strong currents.
+I would only recommend the West side if you are a good swimmer.

-There are a large number of excursions available – to near by islands, to Male, fishing and snorkeling, We didn't get a chance to try most of these, as we were there at the same time as a tropical hurricane.
+There are a large number of excursions available – to near by islands, to Male, fishing and snorkeling.
+Unfortunately, we didn’t get a chance to try these, as a tropical hurricane decided to pay a visit during our stay.
 Most of the excursions got cancelled due to the bad weather.
-We did get to go on a sunset cruise (which was part of the All inclusive package).
+We did get to go on a sunset cruise (which was part of the All inclusive package), where we saw a beautiful sunset and group of dolphins.

 Activities & Entertainment